Charge-$4e$ superconductivity from nematic superconductors in 2D and 3D

 To further support our result, we carry out a numerical calculation of the saddle-point equations in both the charge-$4e$ channel and the nematic channel.
-We leave the saddle-point equation in the Supplemental Materials~\cite{SM}.
+We leave the saddle-point equation in the Supplemental Material~\cite{SM}.
 The phase diagram is shown in Fig.~\ref{fig:meanfield}, where $|\Delta_{4e}|$, and $Q= \sqrt{Q_x^2 + Q_y^2}$ are the amplitude of the charge-$4e$ and the nematic order respectively. $\delta r = r_0 - r_0^\ast \propto T-T^\ast$, where $r^\ast$ ($T^\ast$) denotes the transition point (transition temperature) without vestigial orders.
-That the system is in favor of the charge-$4e$ phases when $\bar d \ll d'$ is demonstrated explicitly by $T_{nem}<T_{4e}$ in Fig.~\ref{fig:meanfield}.
+That the system is in favor of the charge-$4e$ phases when $\bar d \ll d'$ is demonstrated explicitly by $T_\text{nem}<T_{4e}$ in Fig.~\ref{fig:meanfield}.
 One should also notice the first-order jump of the nematic transition due to the cubic anisotropy, on the contrary, the phase transition to the nematic phase at two dimensions is continuous due to the strong quantum fluctuations~\cite{wu1982potts}.

-{\it Conclusions.---}We have revealed the promosing possibility of realizing a novel charge-$4e$ superconducting phase above the transition temperature of time-reversal-invariant nematic superconductors in 2D and quasi-2D.
-Since experimental evidences of rotational symmetry breaking superconducting phases in various systems, including doped topological insulators Cu$_x$Bi$_2$Se$_3$~\cite{matano2016spin, yonezawa2017thermodynamic,tao2018direct, yonezawa2019nematic}, Sr$_x$Bi$_2$Se$_3$~\cite{wang2019evidence, kostylev2020uniaxial}, and Nb$_x$Bi$_2$Se$_3$~\cite{shen2017nematic,asaba2017rotational}, superconducting topological semimetal PbTaSe$_2$~\cite{XinLu2020evidence}, and more recently twisted bilayer graphene~\cite{kerelsky2019maximized,cao2020nematicity}, have accumulated, we believe that our results pave an important step toward experimentally realizing charge-$4e$ phases in quantum materials.
+{\it Conclusions.---}We have revealed the promising possibility of realizing a novel charge-$4e$ superconducting phase above the transition temperature of time-reversal-invariant nematic superconductors in 2D and quasi-2D.
+Since experimental evidence of rotational symmetry breaking superconducting phases in various systems has accumulated, including doped topological insulators Cu$_x$Bi$_2$Se$_3$~\cite{matano2016spin, yonezawa2017thermodynamic,tao2018direct, yonezawa2019nematic}, Sr$_x$Bi$_2$Se$_3$~\cite{wang2019evidence, kostylev2020uniaxial}, and Nb$_x$Bi$_2$Se$_3$~\cite{shen2017nematic,asaba2017rotational}, superconducting topological semimetal PbTaSe$_2$~\cite{XinLu2020evidence}, and more recently twisted bilayer graphene~\cite{kerelsky2019maximized, cao2020nematicity}, we believe that our results pave an important step toward experimentally realizing charge-$4e$ phases in quantum materials.
+Our analysis can be applied to the nematic superconducting ordering of twisted bilayer graphene~\cite{chichinadze2020nematic, lothman2021nematic}, though the pairing mechanism in the twisted bilayer graphene has not been completely understood ~\cite{sherkunov2018electronic, gonzalez2019kohn, lian2019twisted, fischer2021spin}.
+A possible experiment to detect the charge-$4e$ superconductivity is to measure the magnetic flux quantization, which is half of the quantization value in an ordinary charge-$2e$ superconductor.